Aurora Engine Upgrade with Cloudformation

 ...

-Once the engine upgrade is done, switch back to using custom the parameter groups.
+Once the engine upgrade is done, switch back custom parameter groups.

-Keep in mind that major engine upgrades usually include breaking changes, so modify the parameters accordingly.
+Keep in mind that major engine upgrades (like the one in this example) usually include breaking changes, so modify the parameter group(s) accordingly.

 ClusterParamGroup: